jelford/jelford.github.io/src/posts/2020-06-14-lindy-effect-in-software.md

   things I'd want to think about for a really confident idea of a project being "done" might include:
   - Are new issues being filed in the issue tracker?
-This implies that *someone* is still using it
+This implies that *someone* is still using it.
-  - Are issues being reponsded to?
+  - Are issues being responded to?
   - Is there an active StackOverflow community?
 - Cohorting of project types; perhaps libraries have very different lifecycles to programming languages?
 How about frameworks vs. libraries?
+  Applications?
+Personal websites, like this one?

 Sources of bias in the data:
 - How to account for still-live projects?
-This analysis excludes any projects that are still active - and if the hypothesis is true (longer-lived projects will stay active), then this sampling bias will skew results against that conclusion.
+This analysis excludes any projects that are still active - and if the original hypothesis is true (longer-lived projects will stay active), then this sampling bias will skew results against that conclusion.
 - There are plenty of long-lived projects that would meaningfully contribute to the long tail.
-By excluding "old" projects, I'm excluding exactly those that could provide the most interesting counterexamples.
+By excluding the really "old" projects, I'm excluding exactly those that could provide the most interesting data points.
+- The original dataset as derived from the GitHub public data is not reflective of all open source projects.
+Some notable exclusions:
+  - Corporate / closed-open-source.
+These projects have diffirent fundamentals affecting their lifetimes.
+Whilst many open source projects rest on the labour of a few individuals, corporates replace individual team members, and I venture that *most* professional engineers will have at some point worked on systems where none of the original authors is still on the team.
+  - There is an open-source world beyond GitHub, and the older the project, the more likely that it had some established code hosting solution before GitHub rose to prominence.
+Some of those projects will be included via GitHub-hosted mirrors, but certainly not all.